-Web site of the Friends of Bruton Railway Station
+Website of the Friends of Bruton Railway Station

 and rail links with the rest of the country, also local bus and coach information

-Also information on this great tourist area and its rail, coach and bus services, how to get rail information, tickets and lots more; just click on the underlined words.
-Within easy reach are Wells and its Cathedral, the City of Bath, with its Roman Baths and Georgian Terraces, Glastonbury, famous for its Abbey and of course its Festival, Stourhead House and Garden (most popular National Trust site in England), Longleat House and famous Safari Park, Stonehenge, Wincanton Race Course, the Bath and West Showground and Hauser and Wirth Somerset’s Gallery at Bruton and of course our latest attraction The Newt in Somerset, between Bruton and Castle Cary.
+About this wonderful area: Within easy reach are Wells and its Cathedral, the City of Bath, with Roman Baths and Georgian Terraces, Glastonbury, famous for its Abbey and of course its Festival, Stourhead House and Garden (most popular National Trust site in England), Longleat House and Safari Park, Stonehenge, Wincanton Race Course, the Bath and West Showground, Hauser and Wirth’s International Art Gallery at Bruton and of course our latest attraction The Newt in Somerset, between Bruton and Castle Cary.

-Instant information for residents and for visitors already here: click on any of the underlined words
+Click on any of the underlined words above.

 To find your way around this site, hover over the links above and more will appear.